-Inside you will find a fresh, open air style dining area with lots of plants and water fountains, creating an attractive tranquil atmosphere.
+Inside you will find a fresh, open air style dining area with lots of plants and water fountains.
+Really it is an attractive space.

 The patio is even more beautiful and just perfect on a nice breezy day.
-With all the lush landscaping, fountains, and gazebos, it really is the perfect relaxing restaurant to start your weekend off on a laid-back, positive note.
+With all the lush landscaping, fountains, and gazebos, dining at El Pinto really is the perfect relaxing experience to start your weekend off on a laid-back, positive note.

-Around the holidays, El Pinto is decorated beautifully, so if you happen to be visiting in December, be sure to stop by for a great meal along with a lovely holiday ambiance.
+Around the holidays, El Pinto is decorated beautifully, so if you happen to be visiting in December, be sure to stop by to enjoy both a great meal and the lovely holiday ambiance.

 El Pinto is one of the best restaurants in the Albuquerque area.
 The beautiful setting, unique menu, and terrific service make it the #1 restaurant to consider during your Albuquerque vacation.